 We then headed for Phu Quoc Island, which lies near the Vietnam/Cambodia border.
 Other than An Thoi at the southern tip, Phu Quoc was supposedly owned by Charlie.
 After coming back from the bush, the SEAL squad came through the mess decks on their way to a shower and much needed rest.
 I recognized one of them, "Abe" (more below), and talked briefly.
 All he could say was they were out setting up ambushes for Charlie.
-They had been successful, either on this mission or others, as he and a couple of the other SEALs showed us their strings of ears.
+They had been successful, either on this mission or others, as he and the rest of the SEAL Squad showed us their strings of ears!

 The two Cobras provided air cover and probably did a little hunting on their own.
 One dark night the Cobras came back while I was topside.
 After the first one landed, the second came in and started to hover over the helo deck.
 He then took off and circled around the back of Washtenaw and started to make another approach.
 About 100 yards off the port side he went into a hover and just set her down in the water.
 I couldn't believe what I was seeing.
 As the bright landing light underneath entered the water, the ocean lit up with a dirty green glow.
 There was a wap, wap, wap as the rotor hit the water and that was it; down she went.
 We put a LCVP in the water to pick up the pilot and gunner.
 One of our crewmembers used his scuba gear to dive down and place a marker on the Cobra for later salvage.
 I believe the pilot claimed he thought he was over the deck when he set her down.
 My guess is that he was afraid of hitting the other Cobra or the highline/windsock tower, so he decided not to take the chance.*